maticnetwork/code-guideline/javascript.md

 * Class **public or protect member** should be in camelCase.
 * Class **private member** should be in camelCase having '_' in the end.
 * A file name should be in snake case.
+* global constant variables like configuration etc should be in CAPITAL_SNAKE_CASE

 ```
 class Person {